jodusan/competitive-flow/README.md

 ## Windows Installation

+- If you are not using codeblocks default installation dir for your compiler you need to change third line in install.bat to compiler bin folder that includes g++.exe.
 - You need to run install.bat with "Run as Admin" privileges.
-- If you are not using codeblocks default installation dir for your compiler you need to change first line in install.bat to compiler bin folder that includes g++.exe.

 ```sh
 pip install pyperclip